hyundai-robotics/doc-hi6-pickit/03_operation/2-job-cmd-api/README.md

-﻿## 3.2. pick-it robot language function
+﻿## 3.2.
+Pick-it robot language function

 The current page explains the functions of the job file for the pick-it plugin.
 As shown in `Figure a`, functional operation and status monitoring of the job file are possible at the same time.